School poverty: All youth should attend economically diverse, well-resourced schools.

 Insights & Analyses

-• White students are least likely to attend high-poverty schools out of all racial and ethnic groups, and Asian American students are most likely to attend low-poverty schools.
+• Across primary schools, white students are least likely to attend high-poverty schools, and Asian American students are most likely to attend low-poverty schools.

-• While Latino students were more likely to attend high-poverty schools than Black students in 2000, Black students are now slightly more likely to attend high-poverty schools.
+• While Latino students were more likely to attend high-poverty schools than Black students in 2000, Black students are now more likely to attend high-poverty schools.

 Drivers of Inequity